The Role of Identity Verification in Retail and E-Commerce

 Cart abandonment is when a prospective buyer starts a checkout process for online purchases but leaves the process in the middle.
 There could be plenty of reasons for it, such as unexpected costs, not enough shopping and payment options, improper product details, etc.

 Besides this, the biggest reason people drop out of the process before completing the purchase is a lack of trust.
-Again, with the proper identity verification setup in place, businesses can generate more trust among their customers and avoid cart abandonment.
+By implementing a proper identity verification setup during the e-commerce app development phase, businesses can enhance customer trust and reduce cart abandonment.
 Remember, companies that focus on the prevention of identity fraud naturally improve their reputation.

 3. Struggles to Attract Customers